Have you ever received an email and winced when you saw the email addresses of about 25 other executives in the recipient line?

 Well, some people use those emails that go out to a group of people to add to their own mailing lists without getting permission from the sender or from that individual whose email address they’re adding.
 Many executives prefer to not receive cold emails, and when they see their email address shared with a large group of people, it may negatively impact your relationship with them.
 Using the BCC function is a quick and painless way to preserve the privacy of your contacts.

-Now that you know how to use the BCC function, we encourage you to go forth and use it wisely!
+Now that you know how to use the BCC function, have learned of the often better alternatives, we encourage you to go forth and use it wisely!

 Want technology and leadership content sent directly to your inbox?
 Subscribe to Rocket IT’s monthly newsletter!